KognitionAI/pilecv4j-opencv-packaging/README.md

 This doesn't currently explicitly package the actual binary distribution of OpenCV (though I'm working on it).
 However, if you build with static linking (which is done automatically on Windows), then the JNI library that's built contains all of the other necessary object code so you don't need to manage a local install of OpenCV binaries.
 If you don't build that way you will still need to install and use the opencv binaries appropriately (this is the default on Linux).

 Optioanlly, on Windows, you can simply `package.sh` the binary distribution downloaded and installed from the OpenCV website.
 The DLLs installed using OpenCV's Windows installers already has the the other libs statically linked into the JNI library.
 At least this was my experience using 3.0.0 to the current release, 3.3.1.
-If you manually build for Windows with `BUILD_SHARED_LIBS=false` or use the option "-no-static" when using `fromscratch.sh` then you will need the OpenCV DLLs on your path on Windows to use the packaged JNI native libraries.
+If you manually build for Windows with `BUILD_SHARED_LIBS=true` or use the option "-no-static" when using `fromscratch.sh` then you will need the OpenCV .DLLs/.so's on your PATH to use the packaged JNI native libraries.

 ## Buliding OpenCV `fromscratch.sh`